Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Estate Planning Tips

-• Estate planning might require some help from a professional who can effectively help you build a plan to meet your long-term goals.
-Finding a good financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+• Your estate plan might benefit from some help from a professional who can work with you in building a plan.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • Check the local rules when you’re writing your will.
 Not doing so is a common mistake and can lead to even more problems for you.
 Each state has different guidelines, and the state could declare your will invalid if you don’t adhere to them.